Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/index.md

 ## Additional support information

-* The FBX Exporter packages has some [known limitations](knownissues.md) you should be aware of before you start to use it.
+* The FBX Exporter package has some [known limitations](knownissues.md) you should be aware of before you start to use it.
 * If you encounter issues when using the FBX Exporter, look at the dedicated [troubleshooting page](troubleshooting.md).
 * If you are upgrading from the Asset Store version of the FBX Exporter, you need to [follow specific steps](assetstoreUpgrade.md).